ravig31/ravig31.github.io/content/posts/pthreads_openmp.md

 ** In practise this is not very scalable so modern web-servers use **asynchronous I/O**, where instead of creating a thread per request, the same thread can do other work while also performing I/O in a **non-blocking manner**.

 ### What is the speed-up?
 (Amdahl's Law)
 When parallelising you task amongst multiple cores the speed up is **bound by the portion of serial work**.
-[Amdahl's Law](https://en.wikipedia.org/wiki/Amdahl%27s_law) demonstrates this with this formula for the expected speedup of parallelising a computational task
+[Amdahl's Law](https://en.wikipedia.org/wiki/Amdahl%27s_law) demonstrates this with this formula, for the expected speedup of parallelising a computational task

 $$Speedup(N)=\frac{1}{(1−P)+\frac{N}{p}}$$
 Where: